kyuujuushi/kyuujuushi/README.md

   Tumblr  ---> alankp49.tumblr.com

-  *no email for professional purposes yet bc I'm gonna forget that bitch*
+  *no email for professional purposes yet bc I have no money*

 <!---
 kyuujuushi/kyuujuushi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.